 That said, all foster parents have a different experience.
-Every case is different because of the people involved, the children’s behaviors, the trauma the children have experienced, the judge involved, the laws of the state, and the caseworkers involved.
+Every case is different because of the people involved, the children’s behaviors, the trauma the children have experienced, the judge involved, the laws of the state, and the social workers involved.

 I’ve sat in a courtroom over and over again, knowing way more than the person who is testifying.
 Cringing when they get the details of the case wrong.

-At this point in our current foster children’s case, the case file about our kids is massive.
-It probably takes up an entire drawer of a file cabinet.
+At the 3 year mark in our foster daughters’ case, the case file about our kids was massive.
+It probably took up an entire drawer of a file cabinet.
 No joke.

 Shocking Foster Care Statistics

-Over the past 6 years, our family has opened our home to 5 children.
-We’ve experienced tearful good-byes and our current placement has been with us for almost 3 years.
-Our hope is that we will see this case resolve in the coming year, but of course nothing is timely or certain in foster care.
+Over the past 8 years, our family has opened our home to 5 children.
+We’ve experienced tearful good-byes and cases that dragged on for years.
+Our last placement was with us for almost 4 years before we finalized their adoption.
+Nothing is timely or certain in foster care.

-There are approximately 424,000 kids in foster care in the United States.
+There are approximately 424,000 kids in the United States foster care system.

 The average age of foster child is 6 ½ years old.

-20,000 foster kids age out of the system between the ages of 18 – 21 each year.
+Over 20,000 foster kids age out of the foster care system between the ages of 18 – 21 each year.
 They are left to find a way to support for themselves without the help of an adoptive family.
 Many of these will find themselves homeless and unemployed.